athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 #### Next

-In the next lesson, you will discover how to develop Recurrent Neural Network models for predicting human activities from a stream of smartphone accelerometer data.
+In the next lab, you will discover how to develop Recurrent Neural Network models for predicting human activities from a stream of smartphone accelerometer data.